FawadJawaid/showtime-buzzer-android-app/README.md

-# Showtime Buzzer - Android App
+# ShowTime Buzzer - Android App

 ## Project Overview
 This a complete **Software Engineering/ Object Oriented Analysis and Design (Mobile Application Development)** project so all the principles and methodoligies of software engineering have been followed.
 Project domain model, class diagram, code along with proper documentation can be seen.